Dictionary / Arabic - Turkish Terminology

 The quality of being known through being connected, related with or attributed to others.
 Being accepted as possessing a value, existence and reality while not possessing a true value, existence and reality.

-If you were to ask: What are nature and the laws and forces that they mutter about and try to console themselves with?
+If you were to ask: What are the nature, laws and forces that they mumble about and console themselves with?

 In Short: Nature is the art of Allah Ta‘âlâ and His Sharî'ah of fitrah.
-Its laws and forces are the matters of it.”
-Signs of Miraculousness (167-168 )
+Its laws and forces are the matters of it, and its powers are the rules of those matters.

 Yukarı Çık